CaptainCrouton89/AlariaWiki/World Timeline.md

 ### Gaea is Born: 120 million years ago

 The new world also gave rise to Gaea, the Earth Mother.
-Gaea was responsible for turning the sun across the sky, creating the moon, shifting the stars, and looking after all life on [Alaria](Alaria).
+Gaea was responsible for bringing emotion to [Alaria](Alaria).
 Her [magic](Magic) came straight from the psyic energy of [Alaria](Alaria), and she channeled it with the language she named as [Kethic](Kethic Elementalism).
 Her home was everywhere, but she was strongest in the material realm.
 Gaea also had three sons: [Nagatayora](Nagatayora), the First Dragon; [Ulvma](Ulvma), the First Wolf; and [Shara Bolasi](Shara Bolasi), the First Lion.
 Together, these were her protectors.

 Gaea also created all manners of life.
 The mammoths of the northern [plains](Plains), the [dinosaurs](Dinosaurs) of the easter [jungles](Jungles), the scorpions in the deserts, the giant rocs that soared across the skies, and everything else in between.
 However, intelligent life was absent except for the [druids](Druids).